carbon-language/carbon-lang/docs/design/expressions/README.md

 orderings will only be added when it's reasonable to expect most developers to understand the precedence without parentheses.

-The precedence diagram is defined thusly, with edges indicating the partial
+The precedence diagram is defined thusly:
-ordering:

 ```mermaid
 graph TD